-• Foundation, vault, and trench de-watering water, which have similar characteristics to stormwater runoff at the site, shall be
+Discharge foundation, vault, and trench de-watering water, which have similar characteristics to stormwater runoff at the site, into a controlled conveyance

-- discharged into a controlled conveyance system prior to discharge to a sediment trap or sediment pond.
-Channels must be stabilized, as specified in Element #8. - Clean, non-turbid de-watering water, such as well-point ground water, can be discharged to systems tributary to state surface waters, as specified in Element #8, provided the de-watering flow does not cause erosion or flooding of receiving waters.
-These clean waters should not be routed through stormwater sediment ponds. - Highly turbid or contaminated dewatering water from construction equipment operation, clamshell digging, concrete tremie pour, or work inside a cofferdam, shall be handled separately from stormwater. - Other disposal options, depending on site constraints, may include: - Infiltration - Transport offsite in a vehicle, such as a vacuum flush truck, for legal disposal in a manner that does not pollute state waters - Ecology-approved onsite chemical treatment or other suitable treatment technologies - Sanitary sewer discharge with local sewer district approval, if there is no other option - Use of a sedimentation bag with outfall to a ditch or swale for small volumes of localized dewatering.
+- system prior to discharge to a sediment trap or sediment pond.
+Channels must be stabilized, as specified in Element #8. - Discharge clean, non-turbid de-watering water, such as well-point ground water, to systems tributary to, or directly into surface waters of the State, as specified in Element #8, provided the de-watering flow does not cause erosion or flooding of receiving waters or interfere with operation of the system.
+Do not route these clean waters through stormwater sediment ponds.
+Note that "surface waters of the State" may exist on a construction site as well as off site; for example a creek running through a site. - Handle highly turbid or contaminated dewatering water from construction equipment operation, clamshell digging, concrete tremie pour, or work inside a cofferdam, separately from stormwater. - Discharging sediment-laden (muddy) water into waters of the State likely constitutes violation of water quality standards for turbidity.
+The easiest way to avoid discharging muddy water is through infiltration and preserving vegetation. - Other treatment or disposal options, depending on site constraints, may include: - Infiltration - o Transport offsite in a vehicle, such as a vacuum flush truck, for legal disposal in a manner that does not pollute state waters - o Ecology-approved on-site chemical treatment or other suitable treatment technologies - Sanitary sewer discharge with local sewer district approval, if there is no other option - Use of a sedimentation bag with outfall to a ditch or swale for small volumes of localized dewatering.